 There’s also Daisy Hill Koala Centre, Walkabout Creek Wildlife Centre, Summer Land Camels, Ottaba Llamas, Lyell Deer Sanctuary and Try It Emu Farm.
 There’s a home for every type of creature, and adults, big kids and little kids alike will love it.

-Brisbane animal sanctuaries are less about cramming visitors into a concrete jungle and more about caring for these animals in a comfortable, kind and natural habitat for them.
+Brisbane animal sanctuaries are less about cramming visitors into a concrete jungle and more about caring for these animals in a comfortable, kind, and natural habitat for them.

-- Brisbane River Cruise and Koala Sanctuary Visit: “The Koala and River Cruise takes you on memorable journey to the oldest and largest Koala Sanctuary in the world.
+- Brisbane River Cruise and Koala Sanctuary Visit: “The Koala and River Cruise takes you on a memorable journey to the oldest and largest Koala Sanctuary in the world.
 This popular excursion has been taking visitors to the Lone Pine Koala Sanctuary for over 60 years and is a must-do activity in Brisbane.”